 For whatever reason, I seem to get an annual urge (always in the spring) to make madeleines — and then savour/devour said madeleines in an impressively brief amount time.
 The fun part about making them yourself, of course, is that you can be as playful as you want with the flavours and ingredients.
 Last year I decided to make madeleines with brown butter and honey, and this year I opted to make some with lots of lemon zest and a blood orange glaze.
 Here’s how you can make them too!

-cardamom-spiced lemon madeleines with (an optional) blood orange glaze
+cardamom-spiced lemon madeleines with (an optional but delightful) blood orange glaze

 makes around 24 madeleines, depending on the shape and size of your pan

 These madeleines a bit versatile, in that you can change up the spices and flavours a bit (why not add almond extract instead of lemon zest? or swap out the cardamom for cinnamon and ginger?).
 One thing you should not compromise on, however, is letting the batter rest or trying to bake it from room temperature — you really want to shock the cold batter with the heat of the hot oven in order to get a nice rise on your madeleines and achieve those distinguishing humps.

 • 65g butter, plus more for greasing the pan if using unsalted, add in a little pinch of fine salt

 • 100g sugar, plus more for sprinkling the pan

 • 2 eggs ideally at room temperature, but it’s okay if you forget (I do too)

 • 1 tsp lemon zest I always keep some in a small jar in the freezer!